alessio-git21/voicing-the-cheshire-cat/README.md

 ## Features

-* **Cheshire Cat Integration**: Voicing-the-Cat leverages the Cheshire Cat project, a famous Italian cat AI assistant, allowing users to interact with the chatbot.
+* **Cheshire Cat Integration**: Voicing-the-Cat leverages the Cheshire Cat project, a famous Italian AI assistant framework, allowing users to interact with the chatbot.

 * **Text-to-Speech Conversion**: The project includes two custom containers for generating audio from any numpy array and converting text to speech.
 This enables the chatbot to communicate audibly.